 The bathroom can create a unique reading experience, depending on the reader.
 There’s nothing new about reading in the bath, the cliche of the lady reading romance while soaking in the tub on a pamper night conjures an image we are all familiar with I’m sure.
 However, to the more… childish reader, the bathroom can present opportunities.

-I don’t know about you but my bathroom, if I was none the wiser, could be some sort of alien space ship or chryo chamber.
+I don’t know about you but I believe the bathroom has the propensity to look like a chryo chamber.
 The tiling and the metallic surfacing makes me think of hyperspace and aliens.
-Maybe it’s just the child in me, but when my housemate emerges from the bathroom clouded in steam with the bright lights behind silhouetting her, it reminds me of some kind of close encounter in an old film!
-And that has nothing to do with her appearance by the way, she looks nothing like an alien… Sorry Meg!
+Maybe it’s just the child in me, but when my housemate emerges from the bathroom — clouded in steam with the bright lights silhouetting her, I possess the unearthly feeling of a close encounter!
+That has nothing to do with her appearance by the way, she looks nothing like an alien… Sorry Meg!
 I guess what I’m trying to say is simply this: reading sci-fi in the bathroom can be extremely immersive if you have the curiosity of a child and let your imagination run wild!

 We all read in the bedroom.
 I’m sure it’s something everyone does but we can get creative here too.
 After 50 Shades of Gray’s box office success, this brand of adult erotic literature perhaps might not be something you want to read in public.
 The bedroom is exactly where this kind of writing is supposed to be enjoyed.
 For the fully immersive experience you could even tie yourself up while reading… Not really my thing but who am I to judge!